modmore/docs/en/02_ConsentFriend/v1/03_Custom_Manager_Page/01_Services.md

 button above the services grid.

 You can import a YAML file with the services with a click on the Import Services button above the services grid.
-In the import window you could select a file to import and the import mode.
+In the import window you have to select a file to import and the import mode.
 In the append mode the entries in the file are appended to the existing services in the grid.
 In the replace mode the existing services in the grid are replaced with the entries in the file.
 In the update